►II.10. LONG VOWEL ȃ VS. HAMZA·T

 You can see from the above examples that the figures of the hamza·t can look very different from each other.
 Those figures vary in accordance with surrounding vowels.
 Detailed information about this will be added later.

 §B. In the initial position of words, the hamza·t can sometimes appear like this ا .
-However, that does not create any ambiguity, because the extension ʔalif never occurs initial in any Arabic word, nor does any other vowel for that matter, as Arabic syllables never begin with vowels.
+However, this does not create any ambiguity, because the weak ʔalif never occurs initial in any Arabic word, nor does any other vowel for that matter.
+Arabic syllables never begin with vowels.

-Notice in the following examples that an initial ʔalif is always an ʔalif hamzatum, whether it carries the sign ء or not.
+Notice in the following examples that an initial ʔalif is always a hamza·t, whether it carries the sign ء or not.

-So the rule is that an extension ʔalif never carries the sign ء and never occurs initial.
-Knowing that will make it always possible to distinguish between an extension ʔalif and a hamza·t ʔalif.
+So the rule is that a weak ʔalif never carries the sign ء and is never initial.
+Knowing this will make it always possible to distinguish between a weak ʔalif and a hamza·t.

 The following table contains all the written forms of the hamza·t.